cado-security/product-help/docs/cado-response/integrations/xdr/tanium.md

 Tanium can be used to deploy the Cado Host collection script to endpoints, as a [Tanium Package](https://help.tanium.com/bundle/ug_console_cloud/page/platform_user/authoring_packages.html).

 ## Getting the Cado Host Collection Script
-The Cado Host collection script can be downloaded from the Cado Response platform.
+The Cado Host collection script can be downloaded from the Cado platform.
 To do this, navigate to the `Project > Import > Cado Host`.

 By default, scripts are generated with a pre-signed url to upload the collected data to cloud storage.
 The pre-signed URL is valid for 12 hours, so the script should be run within that time frame.